 - 3. When Travel Destination Countries offer excellent and safe Travel Experiences: Uganda has put COVID-19 Tourism protocols into a place that covers Safari Life and have become the standard operating during Post-COVID times in Uganda

 - 4. When the Travel Destination has an appealing Image: A country’s image is part of the attraction.
 Uganda still struggles with Idi Amin’s ghosts and just had a presidential election in the world’s headlines.
 Travelers do not want to venture “out of the frying into the fire.”
 Travelers have had enough problems in their home countries.
 They do not want to visit a country such as Myanmar, where there was a military coup.
 Uganda’s all-around image is a definite determining factor.
 Though visitors often tell us, ” Uganda was totally unlike I imagined it to be.
 I cannot wait to get back.”

 Why and How will Tourists return to Uganda?
 What will motivate them to travel to Uganda?

 Tourism in a post-COVID World will be much more competitive.
 Every destination will compete for the Tourism Dollar.
 Some goals will lose out.
 Ridiculous prices, rates, and fares to entice travelers.
 Though somebody might welcome such an offer, it will not necessarily result in increased sales.
-World Travelers have had a lot of time to think and contemplate what they would like to do and see at a travel destination.
+World Travelers have had a lot of time thinking and contemplating what they would like to do and see at a travel destination.

 Here is what discerning Post-COVID-Travelers are looking for: